opral/monorepo/packages/message-lint-rules/snakeCaseId/README.md

 # What does this rule do?

-Checks messages to have a snake case message id.
+Checks for messages to have a snake case message id.

 # How to use